Beginning at the Mayerthorpe Public Library/ Fallen Four Memorial Park

 On March 3, 2005, 4 local RCMP were killed in an ambush a few miles northeast of Mayerthorpe.
 This facility was officially opened on July 4, 2008 to honor their memory and the memories of all peace officers killed in the line of duty.
-The building houses a memorial museum, the Visitor Information Centre, and a gift shop.
+In 2021 The Mayerthorpe public Library moved in to this building.
+The facility operates as the Mayerthorpe Public Library and Tourist Information Centre.

 Continue west and north.